Estimated reading time: 6 minutes

 • Use LSIs when your queries are limited to a single partition but need to use a different sort key.

-By understanding the differences and use cases of GSIs and LSIs, you can effectively your Azure Cosmos DB containers and optimize your queries for performance and scalability.
+By understanding the differences and use cases of GSIs and LSIs, you can effectively design your Azure Cosmos DB containers and optimize your queries for performance and scalability.